“The great sages affirm that mala or impurity is ignorance and the cause for Saṁsāra -Transmigration - to sprout.”||

 D: How can I overcome my misery, Master?

-“Because the individual soul is identical with all, since all entities arise from him, and inasmuch as he has the feeling or perception of identity with those entities due to the knowledge of them all, -that is, 'because the individual soul knows all of them'-, therefore, there is no state that is not Śiva, whether in word, object, or thought.
-The experiencer himself, always and everywhere, remains in the form of the experienced” ||3-4||
+“Because the individual soul is identical with all, since all entities arise from him, and inasmuch as he has the feeling or perception of identity with those entities due to the knowledge of them all, -i.e. 'because the individual soul knows them all'-, therefore, there is no state that is not Śiva, whether in word, object, or thought.
+The experient himself, always and everywhere, remains in the form of the experienced”||3-4||

 D: I will do my best, Master!